-The Campaign Staffer Who Says Trump Tried to Kiss Her
+And Then Donald Trump Walked Into the RV

 “Well,” Alva says, with her sideways smile.
 “It’s embarrassing being a Black woman who worked for Trump, I can tell you that much!

 “That’s the big one for me,” she says.
 “I disappointed a lot of people.
 Not just Black people, but Black and white.
 But specifically Black people.
 I expected people to give me the Heisman arm.”
 She laughs and throws out her arm.
-“It’s like that stiff arm from the Heisman Trophy.”
+“It’s like that stiff-arm from the Heisman Trophy.”

-The Trump campaign is suing Alva for violating the nondisclosure agreement that she signed as a condition for working for Donald J. Trump for President Inc. For good measure, the Trump campaign’s lawyers are also asking that Alva pay the campaign’s legal fees (yet to be determined).
+The Trump campaign is suing Alva for violating the nondisclosure agreement that she signed as a condition for working for Donald J. Trump for President Inc. For good measure, the campaign’s lawyers are also asking that Alva pay its legal fees (yet to be determined).
 Which is rich, considering that on the deadline for Trump to appeal the state court’s ruling requiring him to participate in discovery in my own lawsuit, the White House arranges for Attorney General Bill Barr and the 113,000-member Department of Justice to defend him, thereby making Alva pay for his defense in my suit with her tax dollars (and yours too, reader).

 But Trump can’t do much to Alva.
 She doesn’t have any money, she tells me.
 She is busy writing, networking, and waiting for the end of “the nightmare that is this presidency,” but alas, there’s nothing for old Trump to sue for, beg for, or con her out of.